parameshwar-A/pythoncoursematerials/14_Data_Structures/ex/DS_set3.md

-# Common natural ingredients
+# unique ingredient finder

 ## Scenario
-- You work for a bakery client, they ask you to find their most commonly used natural ingredients among thier two signature dishes (cake and pie)
-- Your tasks is to find the common ingredients in both dishes and make sure those should not be artificially created.
+- This scenario is same for the bakery client you worked previously
+- Now the requirement is to list out all unique ingredients used for making a cake
+- But we need to report only natural unique ingredients used for making a cake

 ## Usage
-- User ingredients.py file for the datasets.
+- Use same ingredients.py for data sets
-- It will have 3 data sets: one for cake_ingredients, one for pie_ingredients and one for artificial created products